cp-algorithms/cp-algorithms/src/data_structures/stack_queue_modification.md

 # Modification of stack / queue for finding the minimum in $O(1)$

-In this article we will consider three problems: first we will modify a stack in a way that allows up to find the smallest element of the stack in $O(1)$, then we will do the same thing with a queue, and finally we will use these data structures to find the minimum in all subsegments of a fixed length in an array in $O(n)$
+In this article we will consider three problems: first we will modify a stack in a way that allows up to find the smallest element of the stack in $O(1)$, then we will do the same thing with a queue, and finally we will use these data structures to find the minimum in all subarrays of a fixed length in an array in $O(n)$

 ## Stack modification